Scheduled MonumentsEnglandCoastal artillery defences on the Isle of Grain, immediately east and south east of Grain village

 What is Coastal artillery defences on the Isle of Grain, immediately east and south east of Grain village?

-The Coastal artillery defences on the Isle of Grain is a scheduled ancient monument comprising a series of fortifications constructed during the First World War to protect the Thames estuary and the naval base at Sheerness.
+Coastal artillery defences on the Isle of Grain is a scheduled ancient monument comprising defensive fortifications constructed during the Second World War to protect the Kent coast against invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019955.

 Who is responsible for protecting Coastal artillery defences on the Isle of Grain, immediately east and south east of Grain village?